 - The Carton Council has resources for recycling at home, businesses and schools!

 - The Recycling Partnership for additional tools and resources.

-For additional assistance please email Rico Giani in the Department of Planning & Community Development or call 601.445.7518.
+For additional assistance please contact Department of Planning & Community Development call 601.445.7518.